The-Data-Syndicate/DS.QUERY.BOT-002/README.md

 ## 📌 Fun Part*

-> “What was once a simple chatbot has now become a contained AI artifact — designed to be used, not tampered with.”
+> “What was once a simple chatbot has now become a contained AI artifact — designed to be used, not to be tampered with.”